framps/raspiBackupDoc/en/src/error-messages.md

 Further actions:

-Either select a different backup type such as tar or dd or use a backup partition backup partition that is formatted ext3 or ext4.
+Either select a different backup type such as tar or dd or use a backup partition that is formatted wth ext3 or ext4.

 ### RBK0172E: Directory %s cannot be created.